Monkiko/LearningPlayground/README.md

 # LearningPlayground

-Storage for scripts created as part of learning process
+Storage for scripts and programs created as part of the learning process